vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/styling-your-store/vtex-io-documentation-using-css-handles-for-store-customization.md

 ---

-CSS handles are **HTML element identifiers**.
-Therefore, they can be used to customize any store component by simply using CSS classes through theme code of the store.
+This guide will teach you how to customize your storefront using CSS handles.
+CSS handles are unique identifiers assigned to HTML elements.
+They can be used in your store theme to target and add CSS classes to a component, allowing you to personalize your storefront according to your preferences.

 ## Instructions